Alabama Song: The Doors version

 The song was recorded in 1966 by the rock group the Doors, listed as "Alabama Song (Whisky Bar)".
 According to drummer John Densmore and guitarist Robby Krieger, the song was presented by keyboardist Ray Manzarek to the group during their early years, and they decided to rearrange it.
 The Doors' cover version combines avant-garde and carnival music influences with psychedelic elements.
 It was a regular one from their set at the Whisky a Go Go, and Van Morrison reported that he was surprised when he heard the Doors playing it at the venue.

+The track was recorded during an afternoon recording session on September 20, 1966 at Sunset Sound Recorders.

 Lead singer Jim Morrison altered the second verse from "Show us the way to the next pretty boy" to "Show me the way to the next little girl".
 For the Doors' recording, Ray Manzarek also contributed marxophone along with organ and keyboard bass.
 Manzarek recalled that it was producer Paul Rothchild's idea to provide a marxophone on the track, and Manzarek felt that "It worked out perfectly, that jingle-jangly sound."